 Elegant street near Rembrandtplein with many stylish boutiques, interior design stores and gift shops, as well as a choice of restaurants, bars and great Amsterdam brown cafes.
 You can also visit the renowned crowded record store (Concerto, Utrechtsestraat 35) where music lovers can browse through the wide range of new and used CDs, LPs and DVDs in all conceivable genres.

 This is the most trendy shopping area at the moment, full of quirky boutiques selling everything from vintage to high end fashion.
-The nine streets - that make up 'De 9 Straatjes' are located between Singel and Prinsengracht - contain many small interesting individual shops.
+The nine streets - that make up 'De 9 Straatjes' are located between Singel and Prinsengracht - contain many small interesting individual shops, many specializing in just one line - candles, scented oils, beads or buttons.

 Whether you want hip fashion, unique gifts, spiritual candles or one-off handmade jewellery, 'The Nine Streets' is a great place to explore.
 Buy a nice French dress at De Maagd & De Leeuw (Hartenstraat 32).
 Stock up on the latest urban streetwear, boots and shoes on Hartenstraat, check out artworks from talented contemporary paintings at Carré d'Artistes (Wolvenstraat 1) or just window shop around the stores.
 Don't miss Floral Street, Monmouth Street, St Martin's Courtyard, Shorts Gardens, Seven Dials and picture-pretty Neal's Yard for a true taste of Amsterdam's most distinctive shopping area.